History and Timeline

 - PETA presents comments at the December 10–12 meeting of the EPA’s EDMVS.

 - PETA’s input on the EDMVS March meeting is reflected in the Pesticide & Toxic Chemical News article “PETA Links ‘Body Counts’ to EPA Endocrine Program.”

-- A special session of the Organization for Economic Cooperation and Development’s (OECD) Task Force on Endocrine Disrupters Testing and Assessment (EDTA) is held in Tokyo, Japan.
-Thanks to the strong animal protection representation at this meeting, the OECD’s “conceptual framework“ for the testing and assessment of chemicals for potential endocrine disrupting effects is revised to give much greater emphasis to non-animal screening and testing approaches.
-The EDTA also endorses the formation of a “Validation Management Group” to focus on the development and validation of non-animal screening and testing methods.
+- A special session of the Organisation for Economic Co-operation and Development’s (OECD) Task Force on Endocrine Disrupters Testing and Assessment (EDTA) is held in Tokyo.
+Thanks to the strong animal protection representation at this meeting, the OECD’s “conceptual framework“ for the testing and assessment of chemicals for potential endocrine disrupting effects is revised to put much greater emphasis on non-animal screening and testing approaches.
+The EDTA also endorses the formation of a Validation Management Group to focus on the development and validation of non-animal screening and testing methods.

-- PETA’s science advisor presents the paper “Ideology Masquerading as Science: The Case of Endocrine Disrupter Screening Programmes” at the Fourth World Congress on Alternatives and Animal Use in the Life Sciences in New Orleans, Louisiana.
+- PETA’s science adviser presents the paper “Ideology Masquerading as Science: The Case of Endocrine Disrupter Screening Programmes” at the Fourth World Congress on Alternatives and Animal Use in the Life Sciences in New Orleans, Louisiana.